stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 Sustaining strategy execution, business transformation and culture elevation requires a fresh new approach and genuine org-wide engagement.

-Consultants and clients need collaboration tech that is:
+With #stratapp, consultants instantly create a digital workspace to collaborate and execute live, together with their clients.
+A digital workspace that is:

 * **agile** - alive and interactive, evolving as the execution provides more insights
 * **inclusive** - a user experience and price price that achieves org-wide engagement